 Frenchtons and French bulldogs are different for the following reasons:

-• French bulldogs typically weigh a little more than Frenchtons, but they’re also a bit shorter.
-Doggie DesignerOpens in a new tab. shows that French bulldogs usually range between 16 to 28 pounds, whereas Frenchtons can weigh up to 25 pounds.
+- French bulldogs typically weigh a little more than Frenchtons, but they’re also a bit shorter.
+Doggie Designer shows that French bulldogs usually range between 16 to 28 pounds, whereas Frenchtons can weigh up to 25 pounds.
 However, Frenchtons can be up to three inches taller than French bulldogs.

-• Frenchtons require more exercise than French bulldogs because Boston terriers need lots of movement to stay healthy.
+- Frenchtons require more exercise than French bulldogs because Boston terriers need lots of movement to stay healthy.
 If you get a Frenchton, you should expect to dedicate about 10 more minutes of healthy play and exercise each day than you would with a French bulldog.

-• French bulldogs aren’t as energetic and lively as Frenchtons, but they’re still a bit bouncy at times.
+- French bulldogs aren’t as energetic and lively as Frenchtons, but they’re still a bit bouncy at times.
 Boston terriers are packed with energy, which is why some Frenchtons are always on the move.
 This trait makes them an excellent option for families who always have someone home.

-• Frenchtons usually live a couple of years longer than French bulldogs.
+- Frenchtons usually live a couple of years longer than French bulldogs.
 While genetics, diet, and exercise are much more influential, being mixed with a Boston terrier can add a couple of years onto the breed’s lifespan.
 Frenchtons often make it up to 15 years, which is a little longer than French bulldogs.

-• French bulldogs have rounded ears, whereas Frenchtons often have semi-pointed or floppy ears.
+- French bulldogs have rounded ears, whereas Frenchtons often have semi-pointed or floppy ears.
 Many people refer to French bulldog ears as ‘bat ears’ due to their wide, rounded base.
 Frenchtons have similar ears to Boston terriers, which are pointed and slightly narrower than a French bulldog’s ears.

 As you can see, there are several reasons why these breeds are quite different.
 The added Boston terrier makes Frenchtons quite dissimilar from French bulldogs.
 That being said, there’s no denying the commonalities between these beloved breeds.
 Let’s discuss them in the following section.